Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 it is amenable to customisations.
 I welcome developers sharing their customisations with this project.
 Some areas where work could be done are
+1. Sample apps.
-1. A different approach to parsing source code files.
+2. A different approach to parsing source code files.
-2. Dictionary based text input.
+3. Dictionary based text input.
-3. More pop-up modes to simplify not-so-common or domain-specific UI tasks.
+4. More pop-up modes to simplify not-so-common or domain-specific UI tasks.